Ellior2/Ellior2.github.io/_posts/2016-11-28-Protein-Digestion.md

 8) Then I put the 22 samples in the 37C heating block for 1 hr.

-9) I got the IAA aliquot from the -80C and wrapped the tube in foil to keep the solution out of the light.
+9) I got 3-200ul IAA aliquots from the -80C and wrapped the tubes in foil to keep out of the light.

-10) Added 20ul of IAA to each sample.
+10) Defrosted and added 20ul of IAA to each sample.

 11) Incubated for 1 hr in a box.

-12) Defrosted DTT aliquot and added 20ul to each sample.
+12) Defrosted 3- 200ul DTT aliquots and added 20ul to each sample.

 13) Incubated for 1 hr at room temp.

 14) Added 450ul nanopure water to the 2AU Lys-C bottle which will create an enzyme solution of 2ug/ml.
 I added 1.65ul to each sample which is a 1:30 ratio of enzyme to protein.

-15) Incubated for one hour at room temp.
+15) Incubated for 1 hour at room temp.

 16) Added 800ul 25mM NH4HCO3 and 200ul HPLC grade methanol.